braek/braek.github.io/draft/lego-power-functions-trains-raspberry-pi.md

 lirc_rpi
 ```

-*There are lots of tutorials and blog posts say that you need to add the output pins here, but that is not necessary.*
+*Lots of tutorials and blog posts say that you need to configure the output pin here, but that is actually not necessary.*

 Open the **/etc/lirc/hardware.conf** file: